Samavedam Shanmukha Sarma: Spiritual discourses

 Shanmukha Sarma began delivering spiritual discourses in the early 2000s, with his first lecture on "Agni" at Sivaramakrishna Kshetram in Vijayawada.
-His lectures have since covered a wide range of topics from Hindu scriptures, including Rudra Namakam, Vishnu Sahasranamam, Sivanandalahari, Soundarya Lahari, Lalitha Sahasranamam, Ramayanam, Bhagavad Gita, and Mahabharatham.
+His lectures have since then covered a wide range of topics from Hindu scriptures.

 Known for his ability to simplify complex spiritual and philosophical concepts, Sarma is recognized for his scholarly depth and interpretative skills.
 He has been referred to as "Samanvaya Saraswathi" for his insightful explanations of these texts.
-His discourses have attracted large and diverse audiences across India and internationally, with lectures delivered in countries such as the United States, the United Kingdom, and Australia.
+His discourses have attracted large and diverse audiences across India and beyond.
+He has delivered lectures across countries such as the United States, the United Kingdom, and Australia etc.

-Rushipeetam magazine
+Encyclopedic Lectures

-In addition to his spiritual work, Shanmukha Sarma serves as the editor of Rushipeetam, a magazine dedicated to promoting awareness of Indian scriptures, culture, and traditions.
-His previous experience on the editorial board of Swathi helped him in launching Rushipeetam.
+Samavedam Shanmukha Sarma has delivered numerous discourses that covered length and breadth of the Indian spirituality and Dharmic traditions to a great extent.
+The following are a few highlights :